 Plant Peas and Extend the Garden season into Spring and Fall

 Most gardeners garden from last spring frost to first fall frost.
 However, growing peas can extend the growing season.
-By planting two crops of peas a year, one in the spring and one in the fall, you can get two pea harvest.
+By planting two crops of peas a year, one in the spring and one in the fall, you can get two pea harvests.
 Peas are among the earliest vegetables you can plant and harvest in the spring.
 Planted late in the summer, peas can be harvested until deep freeze kills the plants.

-Peas (pisum sativum leguminosae) are one of the earth's oldest crops and people were foraging them long before they were ever domesticated.
+Peas (Pisum sativum leguminosae) are one of the earth's oldest crops and people were foraging them long before they were ever domesticated.
 Peas take between 7-10 weeks from planting until they can be eaten.

 Several types of peas exist.
 English peas or the common green have either wrinkled skin or smooth skin and are eaten for the immature green pea inside the pod.
 Edible pod peas or snap peas are eaten pod and all.
 Some edible pod peas, however, have strings running down their length that must be removed before eating.

-Field peas or cow peas including black eyed peas, chowder peas, and cream peas are actually beans.
+Field peas or cow peas including black-eyed peas, chowder peas, and cream peas are actually beans.
 These thrive in areas with long, hot summers.

 At a Glance: Growing Peas

 Plant peas in early spring as soon as soil can be worked.
-Later, plant during the Summer (4-6 weeks before first frost) for Autumn harvest.
+Later, plant during the Summer (4-6 weeks before the first frost) for Autumn harvest.